arvados/l7g/doc/Lightning-Genome-Library-Format.md

 Tile Library Versioning
 ---

-The library version scheme uses a content addressed mechanism to associate a hash to the tile set used.
+The library version scheme uses a content versioning mechanism to associate a hash to the tile set used.
+Since there are different ways to encode a tile library, a versioning scheme that is encoding agnostic is desirable.

 First, a tile path text manifest is created by making an extended tile ID and sequence hash pair, using a colon as delimiter (`:`) with each pair being separated by a space.